 The concept of the JPI (Joystick Piloting for Inboards) system is simple and has been around a long time.
-It is, simply stated, a system to coordinate the thrusts of an inboard engine with a single bow thruster, or bow and stern thruster combined, to control the boat’s movement at the dock or in other tight places where wind, current, or the confines of tight spaces make maneuvering difficult, particularly for the less-experienced boater.
+It is, simply stated, a system to coordinate the thrusts of an inboard engine with a bow and stern thruster combined, to control the boat’s movement at the dock or in other tight places where wind, current, or the confines of tight spaces make maneuvering difficult, particularly for the less-experienced boater.

 Simple-sounding but very complicated software development was needed.
 And as the digital age came to boat propulsion systems with the widespread use of drive-by-wire applications, all of the ground work was in place for the “mass market” of personal inboard cruisers.
 Joystick maneuvering in commercial vessels has been around for well over 20 years.

 While it is not frequently discussed, the greatest fear most boaters have is not being caught in a storm, having their boat sink from under them, or even getting caught in the mystical vortex of the Bermuda Triangle -- it is docking their boat when people are watching.